datacontroller/docs.datacontroller.io/docs/roadmap.md

 In this way, the entire record can be sent to SAS, for processing by the FILTER_HOOK script, before returning the desired list of values.

-If RULE_VALUE is left empty, we can default to filtering according to the value of the (remaining) primary key value(s).

 The HOOK_SCRIPT can be either a SAS program on a filesystem (identified by a ".sas" extension) or the path to a registered SAS Service (STP or JES).
 The latter is identified by the absence of an extension.

 This approach provides maximum flexibility for delivering bespoke values in the edit grid dropdown.